SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Spring

-Spring is a great time to visit the Monterey Bay Area.
-It's before the busier summer travel season and mild temperatures making walking around town a wonderful experience.
+Spring is a great time to visit the Monterey Bay area.
+It's before the busier summer travel season, and mild temperatures make walking around town a wonderful experience.

-Spring is also when the rainy season is finishing.
+Spring is also the tail-end of the rainy season.
 April and May receive only around an inch of rain for the entire month.

 Summer

 The summers here are also very mild.
-During the day, the temperatures reach into the mid to upper 60s with some days in the 70s.
+During the day, the temperatures reach the mid- to upper 60s with some days in the 70s.
 At night, the temperatures cool off quickly and dip into the lower 50s all summer long.

 Fall

-September is the warmest time of the year.
+September is the warmest time of the year in this area.
 The high temperatures reach up into the lower 70s.
-October is about the same with temperatures reaching up into the upper 60s most days.
+October is about the same with temperatures reaching into the upper 60s most days.

 The nights are cool and breezy with temperatures in the lower 50s.
 There is also very little rain this time of year.